Hemolymph/bloodless-docs/rules/ComprehensiveRules.typ

     + Spawning, summoning, moving to board, where "creature" includes (but is not exclusive to) "creature cards".
     + Executing, moving to timeline, where "command" includes (but is not exclusive to) "command cards".
     + Playing, where "command" and "creature" include (but are not exclusive to) "command card" and "creature card" respectively.
-+ Passive Abilities
-  + A Passive Ability modifies the state of a card as long as a condition is met, and undoes it when the condition is unmet.
-  + In order to achieve this, a Passive Ability remembers the specific state change for everything that it modifies, if it has.
-  + Passive Abilities have an opposite operation.
-For example, the opposite of adding two health is removing two health.
 + Card States
   + Card States are attached to cards that are in play.
 When looking at a property of a card, the state is used instead.
   + A Card State's initial properties are those of the corresponding card.